johnnyb/ntag424-java/README.md

 Note that there is a companion library for reading SUN messages that this chip can generate [here](https://github.com/johnnyb/nfc-sun-decoder).

+Other important documents to read:

+* Dna 424 Application Notes and hints, [NXP AN12196](https://www.nxp.com/docs/en/application-note/AN12196.pdf)
+* Dna 424 LRP Mode Application Notes and hints, [NXP AN12321](https://www.nxp.com/docs/en/application-note/AN12321.pdf)

 ## Building

 This library is built with Maven.
 To build, just do: